 • Jesus #2 went around in the power of the Spirit doing good and healing all who were oppressed by the devil

 Hopefully you know the second Jesus is true (see Acts 10:38).
 Yet many of us look more like the first Jesus.
-We’re not walking in the power of the spirit, we’re not doing good, and we’re not healing the sick.
-But that’s okay because we have a long list of reasons justifying our uselessness.
-Chief among these reasons is, “God is in control.
+We’re not walking in the power of the spirit, we’re not healing the sick, but we’re making excuses.
+Chief among them is this one, “God is in control.
 It’s his fault, not ours.”